js6450/quantifiedHumanists/assignments/final/doc.md

 ![image of shortcuts app view](img/shortcuts-view.jpg)

+The technical challenge that I set for myself for this assignment is to use Amazon S3 storage service to store all my images instead of base64 strings as I had previously done either in MongoDB or NeDB.
+I used [Multer](https://github.com/expressjs/multer) to connect to the S3 bucket that I made for this project for a single image upload.
+I had some difficulty with combining the api post request for both image file and text at the same time so I decided to pass on the text input for my image captions as a query string.

 The server uploads the photo to the Amazon S3 storage service, then stores the link of the image, caption sentence, its text sentiment score, and dominant colors of the image to the mongoDB database entry.

 ![image of brush stroke legend](img/brush-legand.jpg)